aerogear/offix/README.md

 ## Roadmap

+- Provide end to end example for conflict support.
 - Support for non blocking mutations
 - Observable based queue listeners
 - More comprehensive Documentation and Getting Started Experience